-3. 6 Non-recurring factors and events with a bearing on the consolidated financial result for the 12 months ended 31 December 2023
+3. 6 Non-recurring factors and events with a bearing on the consolidated financial result for the 12 months ended 31 December 2022

-In 2023, there were no non-recurring factors or events that would have a material effect on the consolidated profit or loss for the financial period.
+In the six months ended 30 June 2022, there were no non-recurring factors or events that would have a material effect on the consolidated profit or loss for the financial period.